Bocete/adsl/README.md

-ADSL - Abstract Data Store Language Parser and Translator
+ADSL - Abstract Data Store Library
 =========================================================

-This tool an Abstract Data Store Language (ADSL) specification verification tool.

-ADSL is a language for specifying Abstract Data Stores using a syntax familiar to anyone that has experience with ORM tools such as Hibernate and ActiveRecord.
-A specification contains the model classes, actions executed using a RESTful interface, and a set of invariants to be verified.

-This tool verifies a specification by translating it into a first order logic theorem verifiable by [Spass] [1], a theorem prover.
-It provides detailed information on the actions and invariants verified in human-readable or CSV format.
+ADSL is a gem for formal verification of Ruby on Rails models.
+Simply include it in your Gemfile, write a few invariants (rules) about ActiveRecord data that you wish to verify (for example, that at any given moment, every Address has a User) and run `rake verify`!

+Besides the verification algorithm, this tool includes a DSL for specifying invariants.
+The syntax should feel natural to any Rails user.
+Look at /examples.

 This tool is distributed as a Ruby gem and is uploaded to [RubyGems.org] [2].
+It requires Spass[1] to run.
 Install it and give it a try!

 Installation